TPU foam in running shoes

 The version that landed in running shoes was BASF's Infinergy, first commercialized as Adidas Boost in 2013.
 Infinergy is an expanded TPU (eTPU) — discrete TPU pellets are foamed individually using supercritical CO₂, producing thousands of small foamed beads that are then molded together under heat and pressure.
 The bead structure is what gave Boost its distinctive look (visible spherical foam under the strobel) and its distinctive ride: high rebound, very high durability, but heavy.

-Other TPU variants used in running today: aliphatic TPU (a UV-stable grade that doesn't yellow over time, used by Puma in NITROFOAM Elite), beaded TPU (the original Infinergy-style process, now used by Saucony in older PWRRUN+), and supercritical eTPU (a refined process that produces smaller, more uniform cells than the original beaded approach — used in the new Saucony Ride 19's PWRRUN+).
+Two TPU relatives sit close by.
+Aliphatic TPU (A-TPU) — a UV-stable grade — has become a premium racing super-foam in its own right (ASICS FF Leap, Puma NITRO Elite), a different story from the durable commodity TPU on this page, so it gets its own A-TPU page.
+Within the durable-TPU family the variants you'll see are beaded TPU (the original Infinergy-style process, used by Saucony in older PWRRUN+) and supercritical eTPU (a refined process producing smaller, more uniform cells than the original beaded approach — in the new Saucony Ride 19's PWRRUN+).

 Why TPU matters for runners